Change Your Image

 29.Harry Callahan: "A man's GOT to know his limitations."
 Magnum Force (1973)

 30.Harry Callahan: "Well, here's three salty-lookin' dudes!"Magnum Force (1973)

 31.Harry Callahan: "Go ahead, make my day."
 Sudden Impact (1983)

 32.Al Mitchell: "You know I've always hears that to err is human but to really foul things up you need a computer."
 Disaster on the Coastliner (1979)

 ListsAn error has ocurred.
 Please try again

-Which soundtrack from the films listed below, selected by the members of the IMDb Poll Board, do you like most?
+Which of the following movies below selected by the members of the IMDb Poll Board Member is your favorite?

 JAG: A New Life: Part 1 (1995)

 Alas...what could have been (An unpopular opinion)